Michihiro Kandori

 Michihiro Kandori (神取道宏, Kandori Michihiro) is a Japanese economist.
 He is a professor at the University of Tokyo.
 Kandori is the President of the Game Theory Society, replacing Matthew O. Jackson in 2023.

 Career

-He received a B.A. from University of Tokyo in 1982 and a Ph.D. from Stanford University in 1989.
+He received a B.A. from University of Tokyo in 1982 and a PhD from Stanford University in 1989.
 His seminal papers about social norms (1992) and evolutionary game theory (1993) together have received 5,000 citations to date, according to Google Scholar.
-Kandori serves as the Vice Director of the University of Tokyo Market Design Center.
+Kandori serves as the vice director of the University of Tokyo Market Design Center.